 A 30-space operation deserves the same visual intelligence as a 3,000-space one.
-The difference shouldn't be in the technology — it should be in how we deliver it so any operation can use it.
+The difference shouldn't be in the technology, but in how we deliver it so any operation can use it.

 Yrix is the product of coordinated teamwork where every release passes through multiple hands before reaching a client.
 These are the areas that sustain day-to-day operations.